ordinary-magic/MomodoraArchipelagoRandomizer/README.md

  First, make sure that you have a LiveSplit installation http://livesplit.org/downloads/.

  1. Download the "MomodoraRandomizer.dll" from releases. ("Releases" link over there --->)
- 2. Navigate to your LiveSplit install, and add all three .dll files into <LiveSplitDir>/Components
+ 2. Navigate to your LiveSplit install, and add all three .dll files into LiveSplitDir/Components
- 3. Have the server host add "momo4.apworld" to the "Custom Worlds" folder.
+ 3. Have the server host add "momo4.apworld" to the "Custom Worlds" folder (or double-click it).
- 4. Launch LiveSplit and Edit Layout, add the Momodora Randomizer component from the "Other" category
+ 4. Launch LiveSplit and Edit Layout, add the Momodora Randomizer component from the "Other" category.
+ 5. Edit the layout settings to add your Archipelago Sever information.
 ![image](https://user-images.githubusercontent.com/26115597/154794577-4dd8d8fb-a589-4a48-b257-a73940f76956.png)

  ## How to use